stride3d/stride-docs/en/manual/files-and-folders/game-settings/configurations.md

 # Configurations

-Systems in Stride separate their settings into **configurations** (such as audio or physics).
+Systems in Stride separate their settings into **configurations**.
 Most need to be added to the game settings asset manually.
-If a configuration isn't added when running the game, Stride will create a blank one.
+If a configuration doesn't exist in game settings while the game is running, Stride will create a blank one.

 You can add a configuration by pressing **➕ Add configuration** and selecting the type of configuration which you want to add.